Judge 'ignored' evidence in home invasion, sparking new trial for ex-boxer | CBC News

 Judge 'ignored' evidence in home invasion, sparking new trial for ex-boxer

-Markel Joseph Downey was acquitted over 2014 raid that left Ashley MacLean Kearse paralyzed
+Markel Jason Downey was acquitted over 2014 raid that left Ashley MacLean Kearse paralyzed

 A Nova Scotia man who was acquitted in a Cole Harbour home invasion that left a young woman paralyzed has been ordered to stand trial for a second time.